EPFL-ENAC/co2-calculator-user-doc/docs/en/processes.md

 ### 1. Context
 Certain activities directly emit greenhouse gases (GHGs).
-Common examples include SF₆ leaks during etching, fluorinated gas leaks from refrigeration systems, and fluorinated ether evaporation during sample handling.
+Common examples in university settings include SF₆ leaks during etching, fluorinated gas leaks from refrigeration systems, and fluorinated ether evaporation during sample handling.
 Because many of these gases trap significantly more heat and remain in the atmosphere much longer than CO₂, tracking them is crucial.
 This module is designed to capture these direct process and fugitive emissions (Scope 1).

 ### 2. Data collected
 The available GHGs in this module are selected in accordance with the GHG Protocol (GHG Protocol, 2024), specifically targeting potential emission sources found in academic and research settings.